TedMichalik/FS1/README.md

 127.0.0.1 localhost
 10.0.2.5 DC1.samdom.example.com DC1
 ```
-Reboot the machine to switch to the static IP address.
-Login as the admin user and switch to root.

 Change the default UMASK in the **/etc/login.defs** file (Done with CopyFiles1):
 ```
 UMASK 002
 ```
+Reboot the machine to switch to the static IP address.
+SSH into the secondary adapter and login as the admin user and switch to root.

 Install Samba and packages needed for an AD DC.
 Use the FQDN (DC1.samdom.example.com) for the servers in the Kerberos setup.
 ```
 apt install samba attr winbind libpam-winbind libnss-winbind libpam-krb5 krb5-config krb5-user